msclal/below-zero/README.md

         visible: true,
     },
     ```
-8. To update the image listed for this menu item, modify the `picture` field with the file path of the new 'Happy Day Rainbow' image you just created within the `public/product_pictures/combos` in steps 1-3.
+8. To update the image listed for this menu item, update the `picture` field with the file path of the new 'Happy Day Rainbow' image you just created under the folder `public/product_pictures/combos/HappyDayRainbow` in steps 1-3.
-9. Something like this updates the name and description of this menu item.
-Here we uploaded a new image called `SadDayRainbow.png`:
     ```
     {
-        picture: "public/product_pictures/combos/HappyDayRainbow/SadDayRainbow.png",
+        picture: "public/product_pictures/combos/HappyDayRainbow/NewHappyDayRainbow.png",
         name: "Happy Day Rainbow",
         description: "Cherry, Blue Gum, and Banana Shaved Ice with Cotton Candy Ice Cream",
         visible: true,
     },
     ```
+10. After completing these steps, save these file changes on GitHub.
+After a few minutes, the site should automatically deploy these changes to `www.belowzeroshavedice.com`.

+### Update the Menu Page's Banner
+*Menu banner image must be around 2916x1208 dimension, image size ideally less than ~200kb, and is a .webp format.*

+1. Locate the file `public/menu/banner.webp` and delete the file
+3. Add a new file with the same name `banner.webp` under the same location in `public/menu`
+6. After completing these steps, save these file changes on GitHub.
+After a few minutes, the site should automatically deploy these changes to `www.belowzeroshavedice.com`.

 ## Services Used
    - **EmailJS**: Connects the website’s contact form to an email account.
 It lets visitors send messages from the website directly to your email inbox.

-   - **Namecheap**: Where we bought your website’s domain name (`www.belowzeroshavedice.com`) and keep it registered so people can find your site online.
+   - **Namecheap**: Where you bought your website’s domain name (`www.belowzeroshavedice.com`) and keep it registered so people can find your site online.

    - **GitHub**: Online storage space for your website’s code.
 It helps us keep the code safe, make easy file updates, and download the code if needed.